Real Estate Syndication for Non-Accredited Investors (2026)

 Real estate tokenization platforms represent another step forward; using blockchain technology, they tokenize syndicated property assets and offer fractional ownership through digital tokens.
 This feature enhances liquidity and transparency, enabling investors to buy and sell property shares on permissionless blockchains.
 These platforms typically require nothing more than a simple KYC procedure.
 Here are the most advanced:

 • RealT.
 RealT is the first real estate tokenization platform in the market.
 The platform allows investing in middle- and lower-middle-class rental properties in the US starting with $50; however, Panama options were recently launched.
-RealT charges a 3% processing fee for token sales conducted through the platform.
+RealT builds its costs into the token price (about a 10% listing margin) plus 2% of rental income, with a 3% fee due when a property is sold.

 • Lofty.
 Lofty is focused on middle- and upper-middle-class real estate rentals in the US.
 You can start investing with $50.
 The platform charges a 3% fee for every transaction on their marketplace.